13 Ways to Spend Your FSA Money

 Along with covering your baby products after your child is born, some family planning products can be covered with FSA funds as well.

-Family planning products that are eligible for payment with FSA funds include vasectomies, fertility treatments such as in-vitro fertilization, and treatments such as reverse vasectomies and reverse tubal ligations.
+Family planning products that are eligible for payment with FSA funds include pregnancy tests, vasectomies, infertility treatments such as in-vitro fertilization, and treatments such as reverse vasectomies and reverse tubal ligations.

 9. Certain Dental Costs

-You can pay some dental costs for using your leftover FSA funds too.
+You can pay some dental costs for using your leftover funds too.
 Qualifying dental expenses include:

 • Teeth cleaning